Intervention/docs/image/v3/basics/colors.md

 > public Image::setColorspace(string|ColorspaceInterface $colorspace): ImageInterface

-This function transforms the current image into the given colorspace.
-The target colorspace can be specified either as an object, as a class name, or as an abbreviation for the colorspace.
+This function converts the current image to the specified colorspace.
+The target colorspace can be specified either as an object, as a class name, or as an abbreviation of the colorspace.

 #### Parameters